-- 1. Improve operational capacity and safety at the following intersections. - ➤ The Route 85/Route 135 intersection in the Downtown: intersection alignment, signal timing, consolidated curb cuts, sidewalks, bicycle lanes, underground utilities, pedestrian safety improvements. - ➤ Lumber Street/West Main Street: signal timing, right turn lane from West Main St. eastbound onto Lumber Street, sidewalks, bicycle lanes. - > Wood Street/West Main Street/Main Street: signal timing, improved truck turning. - ➤ Pleasant Street/Main Street: traffic signal, pedestrian safety improvements. - ➤ Chestnut Street/Hayden Rowe: traffic signal, pedestrian safety improvements. - 2.
+- 1. Improve operational capacity and safety at the following intersections. - ➤ The Route 85/Route 135 intersection in the Downtown: intersection alignment, signal timing, consolidated curb cuts, sidewalks, bicycle lanes, underground utilities, pedestrian safety improvements. - ➤ Lumber Street/West Main Street: signal timing, right turn lane from West Main St. eastbound onto Lumber Street, sidewalks, and bicycle lanes. - Wood Street/West Main Street/Main Street: signal timing, improved truck turning. - ➤ Pleasant Street/Main Street: traffic signal, pedestrian safety improvements. - Chestnut Street/Hayden Rowe: traffic signal, pedestrian safety improvements. - ➤ Main Street/Meserve Street: consider geometry and/or signage changes to improve the effectiveness of the "don't block the box" area. - 2.
 Monitor the following intersections and anticipate changes as needed: - ➤ Legacy Farms North and Legacy Farms South intersection with East Main Street.
 Still under construction, the developer continues to be responsible for monitoring traffic counts and installing a traffic light when warranted.
 Turning at this location is difficult at peak hours. - > South Street/West Main Street, including the I-495 ramps.
 This area should be carefully monitored as traffic volumes increase over time. - 3.
 Improve the Main Street corridor to provide adequate parking, safe and efficient traffic flow, and bicycle lanes to facilitate downtown redevelopment and manage the growth of traffic from area development. - 4.
 Improve the Hayden Rowe corridor to provide safe and efficient traffic flow and pedestrian and bicycle access to schools and neighborhoods. - 5.
 Encourage residents and employers to promote and use public transportation, carpooling and ride sharing.
 Consider working with other towns in the region to encourage transportation demand management (TDM) practices as part of the review process for major development projects. - 6.
-Encourage the discussion of mixed uses of corridors and its impact on the Town, i.e., does a bike path encourage connectivity or create a barrier for trail walkers. - 7.
-Develop design and construction standards for old paper streets that will not be discontinued and could be proposed for construction in the future.
+Encourage the discussion of mixed uses of corridors and its impact on the Town, i.e., does a bike path encourage connectivity or create a barrier for trail walkers.

-- 8. Develop plans and construct the Upper Charles Trail.
+- 7. Develop design and construction standards for old paper streets that will not be discontinued and could be proposed for construction in the future. - 8.
+Develop plans and construct the Upper Charles Trail.
 Develop plans for providing bikeways around Hopkinton, connecting to neighborhoods, recreational facilities and downtown.
 Acquire land for these purposes as needed. - 9.
 Make downtown more accessible for pedestrian and bicycle users, thus reducing traffic and congestion, and provide for full accessibility for persons with disabilities. - 10.
 Improve pedestrian safety by providing sidewalks along heavily traveled routes throughout the Town and implementing the Sidewalk Plan. - 11.
 Provide pedestrian links from Hopkinton to the MBTA station in Southborough on Route 85. - 12.
 Provide all-day parking and/or shuttle service for carpool, bus and rail commuters.
 Consider Hopkinton State Park as one such facility.